-One customer that manufactured rolled aluminum sheets had previously come to Allied Wire and Cable to help design a custom hook-up wire for an application.
+One of our customers, a manufacturer of rolled aluminum, came to Allied Wire and Cable to get help designing a custom hook-up wire for an application.
 However, they started using a new coolant in the manufacturing process which began to cause some issues.
 Employees at the plant noticed the cable malfunctioning and realized that the new coolant had caused the jacket to corrode.

 The customer soaked the custom cable in the new coolant for three days, and there were no signs of corrosion or decomposition.
 Confident that PTFE jacketing was the perfect solution for their custom cable, the customer was able to order and receive their new custom cable quickly.

 This high-pressure situation was no match for our custom cable experts.
 If your next application requires a cable with multiple resistances, consider ordering a custom PTFE cable from Allied Wire and Cable.
 Call 800-472-4655 or visit our Custom Cable Design Center to get started!